robstave/Meowcards/cards/aws/ai/ai1.md

 - A. To replace human workers with AI
 - B. To facilitate human review of AI predictions
 - C. To increase the AI model’s size
-- D. To reduce energy consumption of AI systems
+- D. To reduce the AI system’s energy consumption

 ### Back